Sustainability is incorporated in sourcing

 SSAB supports and respects internationally proclaimed human rights and has taken a variety of actions to verify the absence of child labor, forced labor, slavery and human trafficking in our supply chain.
 These actions include sustainability principles for our suppliers, sustainability risk assessments, onsite visits and audits, and training of our employees.

 No conflict minerals in SSAB’s steel

-1) “Conflict minerals” is a term used for minerals derived from areas characterized by large-scale internal strife, where the mining of minerals risks contributing to, or financing, continued conflict and violation of human rights.
+“Conflict minerals” is a term used for minerals derived from conflict-ridden regions or countries where the mining of certain minerals risks contributing to, or financing, continued conflict and violation of human rights.
 SSAB does not use conflict minerals (including gold, tin, tungsten and tantalum) and, upon request, provides customers with a certificate affirming this.